top of page

 The face of Jesus Christ in agony on his way to martyrdom.
 Catedral basílica de Nuestra Señora del Pilar, Zaragoza, Spain (Source: own photo).

-Martyrdom is just one of many manifestations of conflict along cultural lines for political gain, but it has some unique and interesting features.
-Hence, this note, which explains martyrdom and its political underpinnings, illustrating the main points with reference to the current conflict between Israel and Hamas in Gaza.
+Martyrdom is one of many manifestations of culture-based conflict.
+Like others, it is encouraged by and serves political interests, but it also has some unique and interesting features.
+In this note, I explain martyrdom and its political underpinnings with reference to examples from the current conflict between Israel and Hamas in Gaza.

 –––––